spiffaz/Devops/Kubernetes/3 - Pods.md

 Each pod will naturally have an ip address on the network.
 The ip address is assigned by the Kube proxy.

 Pods are not long lasting, they can be replaced and can be rescheduled on any node.
-They should not or do not depend on any hard coded requirements or specific nodes.
+They should not or do not depend on any hard-coded requirements or specific nodes.

 Pods are assigned new ip addresses whenever theyre scheduled.